 I am from the United States, both physically, and mentally.
-Though I haven’t lived there in over five years, it plays a major role in my identity, whether I like it or not.
-Engulfed by my extremely liberal school, I sometimes get caught up in the idea that America sucks.
-Americans are stupid.
-The American government is evil.
+Though I haven’t lived there in almost 6 years, it plays a major role in my identity, whether I like it or not.
+Engulfed by my extremely liberal school, I primarily hear negative perspectives towards the United States government, and Americans themselves.
 I walk home after a long day of school and swim practice, and I argue with my father over the most recent conflict in the United States.
 He always says the unjust American government is no worse than every other nation.
 Sure, police brutality is a problem, but he argues that it’s a problem everywhere else too.
 I always find myself stumped by his points.
 Why do I- and many of my friends- feel like the United States is so horrible when all of its evils have an equivalent from a different country?

-I have thought about this a lot, and the reason many americans feel so passionately about the problems in the United States isn’t necessarily just because of the explicit wrongs.
+I have thought about this a lot, and the reason many Americans feel so passionately about the problems in the United States isn’t necessarily just because of the explicit wrongs.
 It’s betrayal.
-I feel betrayed by my own country.
+Americans feel betrayed by their own country.

 A part of me says that whatever I’m feeling is just the price I pay for growing up.
 It is simply a result of my fading ignorance and new awareness for the world around me.
 When I talk to my friends, who are from outside of the United States, they don’t relate in the way I’d hope.
 Their disappointment doesn’t root as deeply as mine.
 Do I personally just care more about the problems that plague my country?
 Am I simply overly patriotic and facing inevitable disappointment as I see the truth?